quantumiracle/RL-with-AutoEncoder-for-Learning-from-Image-Pixels/README.md

-# Reinforcement Learning with Convolutional AutoEncoder for End-to-End Learning from Images
+# Reinforcement Learning with Convolutional AutoEncoder for Learning from Image Pixels

 Algorithm: Soft Actor-Critic